Ebola lockdown brings Sierra Leone capital to a halt

 U.S. President Barack Obama said earlier this week it would deploy 3,000 military engineers and medical personnel and other troops in the region.
 There are currently around 20 military personnel on the ground in Liberia conducting planning and assessment for the mission.

-Over the weekend, 45 more U.S. soldiers are scheduled to arrive in Liberia's capital Monrovia to begin setting up a command centre, Department of Defence spokesman Rear Admiral John Kirby said on Friday.
+Over the weekend, 45 more U.S. soldiers are scheduled to arrive in Liberia's capital Monrovia to begin setting up a command center, Department of Defence spokesman Rear Admiral John Kirby said on Friday.

 In a rare piece of good news, Senegal's health minister said on Friday there was no further risk of Ebola spreading in his country, following the end of a quarantine period for those who came into contact with an infected man from Guinea.
 State television said the 21-year-old Guinean student was being repatriated on a military aircraft.